 Scoffers will maintain that higher education is mostly about getting a job, that the notion of the graduate as an example of the examined life is outmoded, that the origins of academic dress mean nothing.
 Perhaps so, but it is difficult to behold the society around us–fractured, polarized, violent, obsessed with celebrity trivia, choking on its own excesses–and not wonder whether we might gain something from revisiting where we once were–and resurrecting a very old and inspiring idea of where our graduates are going.

 We at The Coaching Educator salute all graduates, especially the ones we ourselves have helped get into and succeed at the right college.
-The college applications and financial aid processes have become infinitely more complex than they used to be, but we’re very proud of our track record at helping students identify the most suitable schools, stay on task and on schedule in pursuing admission, and garner the financial aid they need.
+The college applications and financial aid processes have become infinitely more complex than they used to be, but we’re very proud of our track record at helping students identify the most suitable schools, stay on task and on schedule in pursuing admission, and acquire the financial aid they need.
 We also take pride in the academic coaching we’ve provided for students after they enroll in college.
-We invite you to read our blog regularly, follow us on Facebook, and book a free consultation to learn more about what we can do for you.

 Strauss, Valerie.
 “Why caps and gowns at graduation?
 Let’s go back 900 years,” The Washington Post, 20 May 2017.